 Why do these questions matter?
 The program can be effective only when the management structure, roles and responsibilities are clearly defined.
 Staff capacity can be assessed based on the feedback from the managers.

-Incentive compatibility ensures that a program is providing incentives for persons of working age to work and invest in human capital of their family members.
+Incentive compatibility ensures that a program is designed to in conjunction with employment and other economic activation programs, providing linkages with the labour market and positive incentives for persons of working age, who are able to do so, to access employment opportunities and invest in human capital (health, education, skills, etc.) for themselves and their family members.
 It also requires that administrative staff has the incentives to serve the beneficiaries.

 Question III.6.1.
-Is the information provided by the beneficiaries are administrative sources during the enrollment and program implementation verified?
+Is the information provided by the beneficiaries and administrative sources during the enrollment and program implementation verified?

 Question III.6.2.
-Is information from beneficiary registries from this program and programs it is linked to used to assess the duplications, overlap or potential synergies across programs?
+Is the information from beneficiary registries from this program and related programs used to assess duplications, overlap or potential synergies across programs?

 Question III.6.3.
 Is there a system to reliably update the information on beneficiaries living conditions, use of services and incomes?